querwurzel/BinPastes/README.md

 ## Features

-* overview of notes / full-text search through title and content
+* overview of notes / full-text search
 * expiry of notes after some time (or never if desired)
+* adjustable visibility of notes (exposure)
-* client-side encryption of the content
+* client-side encryption of content
 * easy setup, single binary
     * zero knowledge required about the build tools, frameworks or programming language I chose